ferheen4535/SBA319/README.md

 # SBA319 - Badmaash Beards Quiz API

 A Node.js and Express backend for a personality-style beard product quiz.
-This application uses MongoDB to store quiz results and questions, supporting full CRUD operations, data seeding, validation, and indexing.
+This application uses Mongoose and MongoDB to store quiz results and questions, supporting full CRUD operations, data seeding, validation, and indexing.

 ## Features